syl20bnr/spacemacs/README.md

 ## Tips for beginners

+If you came here with a pure Emacs background, here is a useful tips to get you started.

 As you may have notice, raw Emacs behavior is indeed available in Evil via the `Emacs state`!